The-Real-MVPs/cisco-time-series-analysis/README.md

 **The goal**
 The goal of the project is to make the exploration of Cisco's sales with public agencies, define what features can be useful to create a prediction model.
 Build a model that can forecast future sales for the company.
 **Key takeaways**

+* __Acquire__
-    * __Acquire__ The data file contains information about DIR Cooperative Contract Sales.
+The data file contains information about DIR Cooperative Contract Sales.
 To get the information about Cisco we filtered the data by vendor name.

 * __Prepare__
     - Removed columns with nulls only.
     - Added features based on the date information.
     - Created an additional data frame that summarized information about sales for every customer by the end of the day.

 * __Explore__
     - All sales per day of the week significantly differ from the average daily sales.
     - Week days have higher sales than the average and weekend days almost don't have sales.
     - Monday, Tuesaday and Wednesday seem to have same average amount of sales.
     - Friday has the higher average sales amount among all days of the week.
     - The highest sales are happening in July, followed by April, October and June.
     - The lowest sales happen on February.
     - March has almost the same results as average sales, but there was peak in sales on March, 2020 when pandemic just started, it might happened that March is typically low on sales.
     - April results might be affected by beginning of pandemic, too.
     - Highest sales are in the 3rd quarter.
     - Lowest sales are in the 1st quarter.
     - Average qurterly sales per each quarter are not significantly different from the overall average quarterly sales.
     - In the beginning of the pandemic there was an an abnormal spike in sales.
     - There in a big outlier in order_quantity.
 Right before the pandemic one agency places the order for 4M Cisco's products.

+* __Modeling__
+    - Our best model beats a baseline on all train, validation and test sets.
+Anyway, there is much more work to do.
+We'd like to improve results by making weekly/monthly resamples hoping find some seasonality.
+We'd like to remove the some pandemic sales anomalies as well.
+If this won't improve model performance, our next step is going to be splitting data on 5 different sets based on the customer type and make predictions for every set.

 # Reproduction of this Data: